tuenti/supernanny/README.md

 5. Pretend
 ----------

-To make a dry-run, add --prented switch to fetch or publish commands, to get a summary of what would happen, but not actually do it:
+To make a dry-run, add --pretend switch to fetch or publish commands, to get a summary of what would happen, but not actually do it:

 ```
 $ supernanny publish --pretend